-Since 1975, Woods End has offered soil testing emphasizing soil organic matter and biological functioning as it influences overall sustainable fertility.
+Since 1975 Woods End has offered soil testing emphasizing organic matter and its related soil functions .. a program deposition to advance sustainable soil fertility.

-In 1988 Woods End launched the “Soil Quality Audit”, combining perhaps for the first time in America, physical, biological and nutrient tests in a single integrated report.
-This is very likely the first test offering in the USA for what today is called popularly “soil health analysis”.
+In 1988 Woods End started offering a comprehensive “Soil Quality Audit”, combining physical, biological and nutrient tests in a single integrated report.
+This was very likely the first test offering in the USA for what today is popularly called “soil health analysis”.

-Soil health is not a fixed, intrinsic soil property.
-Therefore, laboratory methods must be designed which can represent a range of qualitative and quantitative factors which interactions are expected to result in healthy functioning.
-How soils are handled before and during testing also influences the results with the potential for laboratory artifacts.
+Soil health is not a fixed, intrinsic soil property but emerges out of interactions.
+Therefore, laboratory methods must be designed which can represent a range of both quantitative and qualitative factors which are expected to relate to healthy functioning.
+The manner in which soils are handled and processed before and during testing also influences the results with a high potential for laboratory artifacts.

-To get to soil health itself Woods End has designed a process called “Natural Soil Testing” that includes the following:
+To approach a realistic test for soil health Woods End has designed a process that includes the following:

-- Minimal sample disturbance: It is common to use powerful grinders to prepare soils before testing, since homogenization is believed to improve soil test reliability.
-And so it does for nutrient tests.
-However, this form of handling, which favors chemical analysis, disrupts and de-structures soil traits relevant to soil health.
+- Minimal sample disturbance: It is common to use powerful grinders to prepare soils before testing, since homogenization is believed to improve soil test reliability, which is does for chemical nutrient tests.
+However, this form of handling, disrupts bio-physical features of soil which are highly relevant to soil biological health.
 Woods End applies measures such as soil-rolling to avoid this;

-- Measuring organo-physical traits: Water stable aggregates are among the most dynamic and significant features of a health functioning soil.
-Woods End has developed a special volumetric (“VAST”) method that enables cost-effective designation of erosion-prone vs dispersion-resistant soils;
+- Measuring organo-physical traits: Water stable aggregates are among the most dynamic features of a healthy functioning soil.
+Woods End has developed a volumetric (“VAST”) method that enables evaluation of erosion-prone vs dispersion-resistant soils;

-- Biological assays: Modern science-based farming has traditionally paid little attention to soil biology.
-To overcome this limitation, assays that are not typically quantitative as soil chemistry is, are required.
-Soil respiration – the release of CO2 by microbes – is used to evaluate biological carbon turnover.
-This relates to potential N-mineralization.
-The accumulation of organic nitrogen as amino-N forms the basis for a special test for labile amino-N;
+- Biological assays: Modern “science-based” farming has traditionally paid little or no attention to soil biology.
+To overcome this limitation, assays are needed which are not typically quantitative in the manner that soil chemistry is.
+Soil respiration – the release of CO2 by microbes – is a backbone test to evaluate biological carbon turnover, a test which the lab has 40 years experience with.
+The deposition and accumulation of organic nitrogen in soil forms the basis for a new, special test for labile amino-N;

-- Eco-Physiographic Regions: Given the wide variety of soil types and climatic zones in the world, the use of a single soil health model for any soil analysis is unrealistic.
+- Eco-Physiographic Regions: Given the wide variety of soil types and climatic zones in the world, the use of a single soil health model for any soil analysis is optimistic but highly unrealistic.
 To overcome this, Woods End reports are matched regionally to climate, rainfall zone and soil order and sub-orders.
-This is used to aid setting appropriate benchmarks for more accurate interpretations;
+This aids in establishing appropriate benchmarks for more accurate interpretations;

 - Keyed Interpretation: Individual soil health indicators are not universally applicable.
-Wood End’s experimental approach to soil health testing allows up to constantly improve interpretation and to avoid popular generaizations.
+Wood End’s experimental approach to soil health testing allows up to constantly improve interpretation and to avoid popular generalizations.

 The overall approach is represented by the commonly used “triangle” of chemical, physical and biological traits reported as a unified test, the Solvita Soil Health Suite.
 Woods End is America’s only lab that has consistently since 1988 used this approach.
 The test compares to other protocols which also emphasize the interaction of these factors.